scriptex/scriptex/README.md

 # Hi, I'm Atanas 👋

-I am a JavaScript/TypeScript developer with passion about open source software, currently working as lead front-end developer on [E.ON Home](https://www.eonenergy.com/energy-management.html).
+I am a JavaScript/TypeScript developer with passion about open source software, currently working as a Lead Front-end developer on [E.ON Home](https://www.eonenergy.com/energy-management.html).

+I am also a senior JS/TS developer at Three11 where we build boutique software.
+I am also a part of the top 3% at Toptal and a founding member at Braintrust.

 I develop and maintain tools for developers.
 Check my repositories for more details.